Nets roll to 12 in a row as Vaughn builds winner in Brooklyn

 Nash couldn’t, but Vaughn appears to be doing so.
 He ended his career playing for Popovich in San Antonio, and remembers how time together during team dinners and bus rides helped the Spurs players and coaches build what was long the NBA’s model organization.

-“And so it you can create that in the locker room, that’s what this thing is about,” Vaughn said.
+“And so it you can create that in the locker room, that’s what this thing is about,” said Vaughn, who was chosen as the Eastern Conference coach of the month for December.

 As he was finishing his career in the 2008-09 season, Vaughn found motivation lacking.
 He had young children and noticed it was tougher to work out.
 He had prided himself on always being in the best shape on the team.
 He discussed his options with Popovich, who offered Vaughn the chance to hang around the Spurs and watch the coaches work.